 Let's jump right in, shall we?
 First, the dough.
 What I love about Korean bread or all Asian baked goods for that matter, is that they are always so soft.
 No matter the filling or topping, the dough itself is top-notch.
 To recreate a beautifully soft bread, we are going to use ingredients like milk, eggs, and butter to the dough.
 Even as you knead the dough, you will notice how soft it is.
 Cover the dough and let it proof for 1 hour or until doubled in size.

-Meanwhile, make the filling.
-Mash some potatoes and mix it with sauteed ground beef, onions, carrots, garlic, scallion, and a touch of mayo until well combined.
-Give it a taste and season it with salt and pepper.
+Continue to cook the beef-vegetable mixture until all of the liquid has evaporated.
+Season the filling then combine it with the mashed potatoes.
+Give the filling a taste and season it once again with salt and pepper.
 This is the filling for the croquette bread so we have to make sure it tastes amazing!

 Seal up the filling by gathering up the edges and re-shaping the dough into a patty.
 To get the full croquette effect, dip each bread in egg and coat all of the sides with panko.
 Cover the bread and let it rest for a final time.

 Let the croquette bread slightly cool and dig in while it's still warm.
 Hear that crunch?
 Yup, that's the sign of a successfully baked Korean croquette bread.
 These buns were quite excellent.
-Each bread was stuffed with a sufficient amount of delicious filling and the bread was oh so soft.
+Each roll was stuffed with a sufficient amount of delicious filling and the bread was oh-so-soft.
 Look out bakeries!
 You may have some competition!